DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 progress** ECMAScript features to be used in Node.js.
 You can get a list of those by running `node --v8-options | grep "in progress"`

+I would avoid using `--harmony` flags in production.
+They should just be used to play around with upcoming language features.

 Here are the available `--harmony_*` flags at the moment of writing this blog
 post: